 Most unsaturated fats are liquid at room temperature, which is why they are most commonly associated with oils in cooking – such as olive oil.
 However, they are prominently found in avocados, nuts, and seeds of numerous varieties (these foods obviously forgo the “liquid at room temperature” distinction).

 Monounsaturated fats have been connected to a decreased risk for cardiovascular disease, while polyunsaturated fats are crucial to proper body function – like muscle movement and blood clotting.

-Omega 6 fatty acids are another in this category, but most Americans already eat a lot of these because they are found in canola oil, walnut oil, corn oil, and more common oils.
-Omega 6 is known to cause inflammation, so you have to exercise caution to not eat too much of these.
+Omega 6 fatty acids are another in this category, but most Americans already eat plenty of these because they are found in canola oil, walnut oil, corn oil, and more common oils.
+Omega 6 is known to cause inflammation, so you have to exercise caution to not eat too much.

 These are the ones that give all fats a bad reputation.
 Saturated fats are found in fatty pieces of meat, particularly processed meats.

 The American Heart Association recommends keeping your saturated fat below 6% of your daily calorie intake (for a 2000 calorie diet, this is about 12 grams).
 This is important because saturated fats raise LDL cholesterol levels in your blood.
 Those that monitor their cholesterol levels already know this increases the risk of heart disease and stroke.

 The most common form of saturated fats you encounter in processed foods is trans fat.
 These can occur naturally, but most are artificially made as they are placed in processed foods to extend their shelf life.

 By consuming trans fats you experience an increase in LDL cholesterol without any positive increase in “good” cholesterol (your HDL).
 Overall, this means trans fats likely increase your risk of heart disease.